-The Maritime Industry Authority headed by Atty.
+The Maritime Industry Authority (MARINA) headed by Atty.
 Hernani Fabia sternly considers reviving the much controversial Management Level Course for Filipino Officers.

 According to the new Administrator, there was a finding by the Independent Evaluators that there is no evidence of formal education and training for management level officers.